-Impact on the current/future social, economic, environmental and cultural wellbeing of the community
+Impact on the current/future social, economic, environmental and cultural well-being of the community

-This activity has a significant positive impact on the social, economic, cultural and environmental wellbeing of the community, by providing for adequate cemeteries.
+This activity has a significant positive impact on the social, economic, cultural and environmental well-being of the community, by providing for adequate cemeteries.
 The Council has determined that the activity should be funded from a mix of user charges and the general rate to reflect the benefit to both individual members of the community and the community as a whole.

 Activity Operating Capital

-Cemeteries User charges: Medium User charges: Medium
+Cemeteries General rates: Medium Donations: General rates: Medium User charges:

-General rate: Medium General rate: Medium
+Medium Medium

-Community Services
+Community services